-- 1. Grade Point Average (GPA) on a 4.0 scale: - Students who have earned nine or more college-level credits must have a GPA of 2.7 or higher from nine of the most recently earned credits.

-- Students who have earned fewer than nine college-level credits must have a cumulative high school GPA of 2.7 or higher. - 2.
+- Students who have earned nine or more college-level credits must have a GPA of 2.7 or higher from nine of the most recently earned credits. - Students who have earned fewer than nine college-level credits must have a cumulative high school GPA of 2.7 or higher. - 2.
 Prerequisites (must earn a grade of "C" (not C-) or higher in the following): - College-level Anatomy (with lab). - College-level English Composition I or two semesters of high school English. - Math (must satisfy one of the criteria listed below to demonstrate mathematical competency): - Earn a grade of "C" (not C-) or higher in Pre-Algebra, Math for General Studies, College Algebra or higher-level math, such as Statistics or Calculus. - Earn a grade of "C" (not C-) or higher in two semesters of high school Algebra or higher-level math. - Achieve a math score of 22 or higher on the ACT or a math score of at least 480 on the SAT. - Achieve a score of 75% or higher on the Admissions Assessment Math Exam (exam fee required).